Biigajiiskaan: Indigenous Pathways to Mental Wellness

 In acknowledgement of these realities, Canada’s Truth and Reconciliation Commission has called on health care institutions to build culturally-safe care and offer Traditional Healing services for Indigenous patients in an effort to create change and support the journey to reconciliation.
 The goal is to ensure equity of care for everyone in this country.

-Despite having access to the same services as all Ontarians, Indigenous peoples face barriers to equitable health care as a result of a history of colonization.
+Despite having access to the same services as all Ontarians, Indigenous peoples face barriers to equitable health care as a result of a history of colonization, as well as institutional and interpersonal discrimination in hospitals and other care settings.
 By ensuring that the mental health care and wellness services of Biigajiiskaan are Indigenous-led, we can begin to break down these inequities and barriers, which will lead to culturally-safe care and hostile-free environments.
 This is important because there is strong evidence that providing culturally-safe care improves health outcomes.

-Biigajiiskaan is partnering with Western University and Lawson Health Research Institute on a program evaluation that includes both qualitative (stories, narratives) and quantitative methods (e.g., client satisfaction and engagement) to capture key outcomes as defined by the communities of practice.
+Biigajiiskaan has partnered with Western University and Lawson Health Research Institute on a program evaluation that includes both qualitative (stories, narratives) and quantitative methods (e.g., client satisfaction and engagement) to capture key outcomes.
+Wise practices will also be captured as defined by service users, care staff from local Indigenous communities and staff from partnering organizations.
 The process and formative evaluation will draw upon the experiences and perceptions of Indigenous community members, mental health care providers, and leadership, as well as other stakeholders (e.g., Elders and Knowledge Keepers) who work within mental health care settings.

 19. Who can I contact to learn more?